 Program Mission: Broad statement of what the degree or co-curricular program provides to its stakeholders and the expected outcomes for students participating in the program.

-Program Review (operationalized term): In the State of Arkansas, program review refers to a periodic comprehensive review of degree programs that are not independently accredited by a disciplinary accrediting body.
+Program Review (operationalized term): In Arkansas, program review refers to a periodic comprehensive review of degree programs that are not independently accredited by a disciplinary accrediting body.
 Program reviews take the place of disciplinary accreditation reviews for disciplines that do not have accrediting bodies.
-Program reviews occur every seven to ten years and must follow guidelines set by the Arkansas Department of Higher Education.
+Program reviews occur every seven to ten years and must follow guidelines set by the Arkansas Division of Higher Education.

 Program Standards: The knowledge, skills, and values that students are expected to attain in a given program.
 Levels of attainment may be specified for purposes of evaluation and assessment.